 Make sure you use a great Applicant Tracking System (ATS) for a truly effective hiring process.
 Find a system that is visually appealing and logically laid out for your team so you can keep everything in order.
 A cluttered pipeline leads to cluttered handling of clients, and you may lose the interest of that gem of a candidate.
 There is nothing worse than losing out on a great candidate because their email to you was lost in your inbox.

-This is one of the more time-consuming steps towards effective recruitment, but it needs to be done.
+This is one of the more time-consuming steps towards effective recruitment.
+But it needs to be done.
 Every candidate that has entered your pipeline needs to be reviewed.
-An effective way to do this is to check your pipeline every day, and have different tiers of the most important qualities you are looking for to help disqualify candidates.
+An effective way to do this is to check your pipeline every day.
+Have different tiers of the most important qualities you are looking for to help disqualify candidates.
 For example, from most to least important:

 - Bachelor’s degree in the field